 What things to you to do to prepare to survive winter storms?

-Don’t forget to review Simply Preparing’s List of 11 Things To Do Before A Winter Storm!
+For more information surviving winter storms, read Simply Preparing’s List of 11 Things To Do Before A Winter Storm!

 Plan on traveling during the winter months?
 We’ve got you covered.
 Check out our post on Last Minute Winter Emergency Road Trip List